 But what have I really gained from DEN?
 What is the main benefit of it?
 Well you see, the main reason I joined DEN, or why I was looking for something ‘extra’ to my university work, was to find a pillar.
 As a bit of an introverted individual, I was merely engrossed in my university work, for better or worse, and hadn’t interacted much with my peers.
 Not living nearby or in University’s accommodation does not help with interaction either, haha.
 And so I decided around December to find a group to interact with, to discuss things and spend some time – I chose the Democratic Education Network.
 Additionally, the projects that DEN is associated with such as the conference focused on students’ papers, provide such a great experience to learn from.
 It allowed me to interact in an official capacity with other university colleagues and talk with individuals specifically coming to attend the conference.
 DEN has been a great source of interaction and confidence-building.

-This is what DEN helps with: it provides a medium for students to share their thoughts with each other and helps them develop.
-It provides a community-focused for each other’s development.
-It provided me with a pillar in a time I needed it most.
+This is what DEN helps with: it provides a platform for students to share their thoughts, helping them develop.
+It fosters a community focused on mutual development.
+It was a pillar of support when I needed it most.

 If anyone else feels like they are missing out on interaction with their peers or want to share their ideas for more personal essays that can be developed into complete works, I wholeheartedly recommend DEN.